 What Features to Compare

-After you have decided on the type of the meter you need, check its accuracy.
-Highly precise meters have the 0.01 pH and are ideal for a scientific research in a laboratory, for example.
+After you have decided on the type of meter you need, check its accuracy.
+Highly precise meters have the 0.01 pH and are ideal for scientific/laboratory practices, for example.
 Some models have more than 0.1 pH accuracy and are good for home use.
 We would like to point out that top pH meters can also measure temperature.
-If you want to have such option, pay your attention to this feature too.
+If you want to have such an option, pay your attention to this feature too.

-pH range is another important thing to consider.
-As a rule, most devices have the range from 0 to 14 pH.
-If you usually deal with liquids that have high pH level, set your eyes on the models which have the range like that.
+The pH range is another important thing to consider.
+As a rule, most devices have a range from 0 to 14 pH.
+If you usually deal with liquids that have a high pH level, set your eyes on models which have a range like that.

-Last but not least check out the weight and dimensions of the chosen model, as these numbers should tell you about how convenient it will be to use the meter in an application.
-You may also want to consider buying that meter that doesn't have a learning curve, comes with a display, and has user-friendly controls.
+Last but not least, check out the weight and dimensions of the chosen model, as these numbers should tell you about how convenient the meter will be in use.
+You may also want to consider buying the meter that doesn't have a learning curve, comes with a display, and has user-friendly controls.

 Q: What pH buffer should I use?

 A: As you know, a buffer is a solution used for calibration of pH meters.
 This procedure is essential if you want to get accurate measurements.
 In order to make these readings maximally precise, you need to follow a few simple rules.
 You should use only fresh buffer solutions and they must be of the same temperature as the samples are.
 For instance, if all your samples are 50°, you should heat buffers up to the same temperature.